Authorization

 Allow show

-From here, bellow, each policy corresponds to an exposed Restify route.
+From here, each policy corresponds to an exposed Restify route.

 and: